 The crowd, at least on that Memorial Day, was worse than Walmart on Black Friday.
 It’s Walmart on a Black Friday with obnoxious and/or drunk people pissing and spitting in the water.
 There were few families with children tubing there, just us.

-Unbeknownst to us, a “can ban” had been overturned by State District Judge Don Burgess and more tubers hit the river with cans in hand on the particular weekend to celebrate their right to drink and party on Texas rivers.
-(Also on the day we went, there was a brief flash flood, and my au son and I had a very difficult time exiting the river with all the revelers climbing over us to scale a metal ladder which did not descend to water.)
+Unbeknownst to us, a “can ban” had been overturned by State District Judge Don Burgess and more tubers hit the river with cans in hand on the particular weekend we were there to celebrate their right to drink and party on Texas rivers.
+(Also on the day we went, there was a brief flash flood, and my au son and I had a very difficult time exiting the river with all the revelers climbing over us to scale a metal ladder which did not descend to lower-than-normal water levels.)
 But my kids liked it I suppose.

 We checked out Landa Park and the Aquatic Complex while we were in New Braunfels.
 My nt son thought it was really neat to swim in a swimming pool that was actually a part of a river.
 He enjoyed their “Wet Willie” slide, climbing on the cargo net which hangs above the water, and a large rope swing.